OpenFn/grassroot-soccer/README.md

 | WF13    | Update Aggregate Service Referrals      | - Remap input into array of referral services <br> - Create a Service Referral of type "Aggregated" for each Service Type                                                                                                                        | `Service_Referral__c`                                                                  |

 ## Remaining workflows
-The following workflows have not been migrated or remapped to work with Amp Impact because they have been identified as out of scope for this iteration.
+The following workflows **have not** been migrated or remapped to work with Amp Impact because they have been identified as out of scope for this iteration as confirmed by GRS in June 2025.
 - Upsert Service Referral
 - Outcome Survey
 - Upsert Register Event